tlin41390/MusicClassification/README.md

 ## Model Analysis
-We first classify music genres using machine learning by training a supervised Random Forest Classifier model (`sklearn.ensemble.RandomForestClassifier`) and an unsupervised K-Means cluster model (`sklearn.cluster.KMeans`) on both the three and 30 second `.csv` data, then build a deep neural network using `tensorflow.keras.models.Sequential` and train on the `.png` Mel Spectrogram images, and finally compare the performance of the five models.
+We first classify music genres using machine learning by training a supervised Random Forest Classifier (`sklearn.ensemble.RandomForestClassifier`) and an unsupervised K-Means Cluster model (`sklearn.cluster.KMeans`) on both the three and 30 second `.csv` data, then build a deep neural network using `tensorflow.keras.models.Sequential` and train on the `.png` Mel Spectrogram images, and finally compare the performance of the five models.